 5. Trust in Gatekeeper

 Gatekeeper is a built-in security layer of the macOS itself.
-It's no replacement for antimalware software, but it has a couple of very helpful tools that protect your Mac.
+It’s no replacement for antimalware software, but it has a couple of very helpful tools that protect your Mac.
 One is Quarantine.
 If you’ve ever downloaded an application from the internet, you’ll have seen it in action.
 It pops up a dialog box telling you that you’ve downloaded it and where it’s come from — assuming it’s been digitally signed by its developer.
 Apps that don’t have a signature supplied by Apple don’t even get that far.
 You must then click to approve the app before it can be opened.
-Don’t ignore this box when you see it.
-Check the app you’ve downloaded is the one you expected to download, before you agree to open it.
+Please don’t ignore this box when you see it.
+Check the app you’ve downloaded is the one you expected to download before you agree to open it.